-This kitchen designed by studio Espacio en Blanco has a colorful accent wall covered in subway tiles.
+This kitchen designed by studio colorful accent wall covered in subway tiles.
 The mustard yellow tone goes lovely with the grey cabinets and stainless steel surfaces and contrasts with the rest of the kitchen without overpowering the space.

 For this kitchen interior designer Jessica Buckley chose a different strategy.
 The subway tiles which extend the backsplash all the way to the ceiling are white while the cabinetry and the appliances are light blue.
 The contrast is strong without being too striking and without giving the space an unbalanced look.

 This eclectic kitchen has an entire wall covered with white subway tiles and that looks really good, not to mention timeless.
 It gives the kitchen an airy and spacious look which is also emphasized by the white, minimalist cabinetry.
 The focal point is the kitchen island and it too has a white top.

 A lot of times white subway tiles are paired with colored grout which highlights the tile pattern.
 However, white tiles with white grout look amazing too and this charming kitchen designed by Janet Gridley is a perfect example which showcases this look.
 This kitchen backsplash not super clean, bright and very stylish.

 As you can see, subway tiles are very popular in kitchens and their versatility often works in their favor, giving them a timeless and elegant appearance.
 At the same time, this means subway kitchen tiles rarely look boring so you can’t really go wrong with this choice.